kumabook/kumabook.github.io/about.md

 - Web frontend development with JavaScript,
 - Server side apllication development with Ruby on Rails

-Now I'm stadying about:
+Now I'm studying about:

 - rust
 - natural language processing
 - machine learning

 I create some software as a hobby.

-Please see [software page](./softwares.html).
+- The list of my softwares is here [software page](./softwares.html).
+- My tech talks is [here](https://kumabook.github.io/slides)

 And I'm playing the drums at: